 Your team still prints purchase orders.
 Routes them for signatures.
 Enters them manually into three systems.
-In 2026.

-Your production floor has machines that can detect micron-level defects in real time.
-Your logistics team tracks shipments across continents.
-But the purchase order that initiated the entire chain?
-It started life as a printed form, traveled through three offices in a manila folder, collected two wet-ink signatures, and then got manually keyed into an ERP by someone who does this 50 times a day and makes errors on roughly 5% of them.
+It started life as a printed form, traveled through three offices in a manila folder, and collected two wet-ink signatures.
+Then it got manually keyed into an ERP by someone who does this 50 times a day and makes errors on roughly 5% of them.

 That 5% error rate, multiplied across thousands of transactions per year, is a number your CFO would find very uncomfortable.